Can you *really* find lost items in seconds using your smartphone?

 One feature I really like is that TrackR works two ways — you can push a button on the TrackR device and it will ring your phone so you can find it (even if the phone is on silent mode).
 Tile can’t do that.
 Another thing that’s cool is that you can replace TrackR’s battery when it runs out.
 You can’t do that with Tile, you have to chuck the device in the trash and buy a new one.
 Big, fat bummer.
 TrackR definitely wins in that regard.

-TrackR bravo is designed primarily for finding lost items around your house or in fairly close proximity (keys, wallet, purse, phone, TV remote, pets etc.), but one thing that take the device functionality to the next level is that it leverages the power of TrackR’s huge (now the world’s largest) “Crowd GPS” network.
-Basically how that works is when other TrackR users come within 100ft of your lost item, you receive a GPS update with a “last seen” marker pinpointed on a map.
+TrackR bravo is designed primarily for finding lost items around your house or in fairly close proximity (keys, wallet, purse, phone, TV remote, pets etc.), but one thing that take the device functionality to the next level is that it leverages the power of TrackR’s huge (now the world’s largest) “Crowd Locate” network.
+Basically how that works is when other TrackR users come within 100ft of your lost item, you receive an update with a “last seen” marker pinpointed on a map.
 Pretty cool!

 “TrackR has already helped me find my lost car keys (twice) and my wallet at the airport.
 Love it!”